duycs/cms-demo/README.md

 - At the folder, open Command/Terminal then run this command to create a models:
 ```
-dotnet ef dbcontext scaffold "Server=mysql-6037-0.cloudclusters.net;port=10001;Database=cms;user=admin;password=abc@1234;CharSet=utf8;" MySql.Data.EntityFrameworkCore -c CmsContext -o Models
+dotnet ef dbcontext scaffold "Server=mysql-6037-0.cloudclusters.net;port=10001;Database=cms;user=admin;password=abc@1234;CharSet=utf8;" MySql.Data.EntityFrameworkCore -c CmsContext -o Models -f
 ```

-- If you want to update Entity model, you can delete Models folder then run CLI *dotnet ef dbcontext scaffold...* again

 4. You will see Models folder be generated with class files
 - A CmsContext class description all tables of schema and relation if have
 - Classes corresponding to tables in the database schema

-5. Next tutorial, we will add some layer and code to use this CmsContext to working with data
+5. We will add some layer and code to use this CmsContext to working with data

 ### You can fork/clone this demo to run at your local
 1. foke/clone this project